Skip to content

 Troop Leader Bridget Nestor reached out to Benicia Tree Foundation after learning about Benicia’s first Tree Promise Project at Francesca Terrace Park last November.
 In addition to completing a Tree Promise Project, each scout has committed to volunteer 20 hours at City parks this year,” said Nestor.

 Steven Goetz, Benicia Tree Foundation board member, coordinated with the City of Benicia and Pacific Gas & Electric to schedule the project with the girl scouts.
 “The City quickly came forward with the Clocktower Park site that needed trees in the parking lot,” said Goetz.
-“PG&E agreed to donate the trees for the project as part of their Right Tree, Right Place Program,”
+“PG&E agreed to donate the trees for the project as part of their Right Tree, Right Place program,”

 During the event, Goetz explained to the volunteers the importance of selecting the right tree and right location when adding trees to the landscape.
 He described locations in the parking lot where certain trees became maintenance problems or interfered with overhead utilities.

 The volunteers planted all trees and placed all mulch by 11:30.
-“We hope our scouts can complete volunteer projects at other City parks this year so they can earn their Community Service badge, “ said Nestor.
+“Benicia will see our scouts complete volunteer projects at other City parks this year while earning their Community Service badge, “ said Nestor.

 The parking lot at Clocktower Park was the site for this Tree Promise Project.